 The person shivers at first and later may become confused and lose awareness.

 Getting warm and dry can lead to recovery unless the body temperature is very low.

 If the body temperature is very low, doctors may warm the person with warmed oxygen and heated fluids given intravenously or passed into the bladder, stomach, abdominal cavity, or chest cavity through plastic tubes.
 Doctors also provide heat to the outside of the body.

 (See also Overview of Cold Injuries Overview of Cold Injuries The skin and the tissues under it are kept at a constant temperature (about 98.6° F, or 37° C) by the circulating blood and other mechanisms.
-The blood gets its heat mainly from the... read more .)
+The blood gets its heat mainly from the energy given... read more .)